 Screening - Exit Through the Gift Shop.
 This screening is a companion to week 5's lecture.
 The purpose is to highlight the effect that art has on society, and how people are 'affected' by certain artists, movements, and fashions.

 The question we need to ask is, 'how much of this documentary is rooted in reality'?
-Preparation: Research relevant topics and themes Review: Personal notes

 Class 8: Culture and Moral Panic